kubernetes-sigs/lws/keps/898-group-identity/README.md

 1. **Two leader management paths.** The controller now reconciles leaders through either a StatefulSet or a Deployment.
 The group-level machinery (pod webhook, worker StatefulSet reconciliation, revisions) is shared and only leader ownership differs.
 Both modes run in the e2e suite.
 2. **Consumers assuming numeric group indices.** The field is opt-in and immutable, and the label semantics are documented.
 Nothing changes unless a user asks for hash mode.
 3. **Admission accepts templates the Deployment API rejects.** The LWS webhook does not fully validate pod templates, so an invalid template surfaces as reconcile errors rather than an admission failure.
 Ordinal mode has the same exposure through the StatefulSet API.
 A dry-run template validation at admission is a possible follow-up for both modes.
+4. **Controller downgrade with hash workloads present.** An older controller does not know the field, treats the LWS as Ordinal, and creates a leader StatefulSet alongside the existing Deployment.
+This cannot be fixed in already-shipped versions, so downgrading with hash mode workloads present is unsupported and documented as such: delete or migrate them first.

 ## Design Details